 Generally, schools must have written permission from the parent or eligible student in order to release any information from a student's education record.
 However, FERPA allows schools to disclose those records, without consent, to the following parties or under the following conditions (34 CFR § 99.31):

 Schools may disclose, without consent, "directory" information such as a student's name, date and place of birth, honors and awards, and dates of attendance.
 However, schools must tell parents and eligible students about directory information and allow parents and eligible students a reasonable amount of time to request that the school not disclose directory information about them.
 Schools must notify parents and eligible students annually of their rights under FERPA.
 The actual means of notification (special letter, inclusion in a PTA bulletin, student handbook, or newspaper article) is left to the discretion of each school.
-In Northwest ISD, the "Restrictions for Release of Directory Information" form is provided to every student in the "Back-to-School" packet on the first day of school.
+In Northwest ISD, the "Restrictions for Release of Directory Information" form is included in Enrollment Online.